Photographs entered into all categories must comply with our rules on manipulation.

 For any portrait, whether entered as a single or as part of a story, directions given to a subject must be disclosed in the caption.
 Portraits are subject to the same rules on manipulation stated in the entry rules.
 This means, for example, the face and body of the subject(s) cannot be altered through the addition or removal of physical marks.

-2. The second thing that counts as manipulation is adding or removing content from the photograph.
+2. The second thing that counts as manipulation is adding or removing content from the photograph, significant processing that can lead to changes in the nature of the photograph, and any use of generative AI.

 It is important to note that processing by itself is not manipulation, therefore adjustments of color or conversion to grayscale that do not alter content are permitted.